The creative process in photography – New Series Subject

 Why the creative process in photography takes time

-I sometime need a long time to start working on a certain image, even if I may know from the beginning that I will work on it.
+I sometimes need a long time to start working on a certain image, even if I may know from the beginning that I will work on it.
 This happens because creating fine art photography means expressing yourself and sometimes you need to wait for the right experiences and the right state of mind or to have a certain interpretation of the world, in order to create a certain image and make it represent the essence of both the subject and of the artist’s mind and soul.

 Art is not a question of quantity, is not a question of speed, of producing work in an intense rhythm.
 It is a question of creating with authenticity and as a result of an internal need to express an idea or feeling.

 This is why art will show exactly the personality of an artist if we know how to read it.
-Artists who are preoccupied by the detail by the accuracy in expressing an idea and in creating the material form of this idea, which is the image, in fine art photography, will need a longer time to craft their images in order to to express their ideas.
+Artists who are preoccupied by the detail by the accuracy in expressing an idea and in creating the material form of this idea, which is the image, in fine art photography, will need a longer time to craft their images in order to express their ideas.
 If you belong to this category, don’t be afraid if you don’t produce a lot, just be interested in the quality, the honesty and authenticity of your work.
 This is what will make a real work of art, this is what will outlive you and will keep your ideas and soul alive forever.

-This image was not an easy image to process, as all the images that have a lot of detail and where you need to crate a hierarchy in the importance of the elements you show, so they culminate with the most important point in the image: your subject.
+This image was not an easy image to process, as all the images that have a lot of detail and where you need to create a hierarchy in the importance of the elements you show, so they culminate with the most important point in the image: your subject.
 I needed many hours of tweaking and changing the balance between contrasts and tones till I brought everything together and the images spoke to me with the voice I intended it to have: the voice of my VISION.

 It is an image that also needs some time to be read, as it needed time to be created.
 You will see in some areas very subtle difference in tones and probably with the compression of the internet you will lose a lot of its subtlety.
 But I can tell you: it is there.